How Can Facial Paralysis Patients Express Facial Emotions?

 Education offers a great option to combat the stigma surrounding facial paralysis.
-People who learn about facial paralysis can understand the condition, its symptoms, and its short- and long-term impact.
+People who learn about facial paralysis can better understand the condition, its symptoms, and its short- as well as long-term impact on their friends, associates, family members, or themselves.
 They can also review resources to understand how to cope with facial paralysis.

 2. Speak Up About Facial Paralysis

 Providing others with insights into facial paralysis can help put the stigma surrounding the condition to rest.
-Because, if people understand facial paralysis, they can help those coping with the condition and its side effects.
+If people understand facial paralysis, they can help those coping with the condition and its side effects.

 A facial paralysis patient may benefit from sharing details about their condition with family members, friends, and others.
 This can help reduce the risk that others may be wary of asking questions about facial paralysis; instead, it encourages them to ask questions and learn as much as possible about the condition.